kushmahendra/Recipes-App/README.md

 # Recipe App

-A user-friendly Recipe App built with React.js, styled using Tailwind CSS, and powered by a Node.js backend.
-This application allows users to search, view, and save their favorite recipes.
+A user-friendly Recipe App built with React.js and styled using Tailwind CSS.
+This application allows users to search, view.
 It provides an interactive UI for managing recipes, ingredient lists, and preparation instructions.

 ## Features